Programming in Neut

 }

-The compiler reports an error if you rewrite the example above so that it uses the variable f more than once.
+The compiler reports an error if you rewrite the example so that the variable f is used more than once.
 This behavior prevents unexpected copying of values.
-You can satisfy the compiler by renaming f into !f.
-The next section will cover this topic.
+You can satisfy the compiler by defining the variable as !f.
+We'll cover this topic in more detail on the next page.

 Calling Functions